 Many eCommerce platforms make it much easier and faster to shop.
 With regular list building, recommendations and ease of ordering and delivery, the UX is complete.
 Companies are modifying their APPS, platforms and messaging on the fly to adjust to consumer behaviour shifts, instilling confidence in the consumer that they and their buying experience are still top of mind.

 Knowing your user’s change and shifts in behaviour and usage are more important than ever.
-Being able to reach them on the platform them are engaged on and optimising your omnichannel marketing to attract, engage, delight, and ultimately convert(click article)
+Being able to reach them on the platform they are engaged on and optimising your omnichannel marketing to attract, engage, delight, and ultimately convert(click article)

 Every business needs to keep on top of both its branding and messaging along with product security and UX.
-Now is the time to do a deep dive review your UX and conversion process as your user engagement could be changing daily and weekly.
+Now is the time to do a deep dive review of your UX and conversion process as your user engagement could be changing daily and weekly.
 In normal times, the average shopping cart abandonment rate is around 68.8% and are affected by:

-This all adds into your User Experience (UX) Design.
-Savvy online shoppers have a very low tolerance for and experience that isn’t easy, fast and reliable.
+This all adds to your User Experience (UX) Design.
+Savvy online shoppers have a very low tolerance for an experience that isn’t easy, fast and reliable.
 Many large online retailers experienced this for the first time with panic buying, and sites shutting their down due to the inability to keep up with delivery requests.
 Most resolved this quickly, but some have suffered permanent reputation damage and lost customers as a result.